 - On The Adventures of Baron Munchausen, The King of the Moon puts the Baron and Sally in a birdcage, where they find the Baron's old friend Berthold.

-- In the Artemis Fowl series of books, one bloodthirsty villain gets his mind trapped into the body of a hamster.
+- Artemis Fowl: At the end of The Lost Colony, one bloodthirsty villain gets his mind trapped into the body of a hamster.
 He is then put into a small cage, where scientists throw toy swords into the cage and watch him try to pick them up.

 - In The Hollows, Rachel Morgan gets turned into a mink, and stuck in a cage.